move to Spain

 (Fun fact: Someone once told me the Spanish designed them this way intentionally to drive up electricity bills.)

 The majority of apartments in Spain (or at least Barcelona) don’t have AC or heating either.
-That, combined with the poor insulation, means they tend to get unbearably hot and stuffy in the summer (which makes it hard to sleep).
+That, combined with the poor insulation, means they tend to get unbearably hot and stuffy in the summer.

 If you want a nice, modern, well insulated apartment (with heating and AC), then you can expect to pay a lot more for it (both in rent and the electricity bill).